CLI Reference

 Arguments:

-• <SANDBOX> (required) — Sandbox id (bmux-sbx-…) or full path
+sandboxSandbox id (bmux-sbx-…) or full pathyes

 FlagDescriptionValuesDefault

---outputOptional output directory path (default: ./sandbox-bundles)path
+--outputOptional output directory path (default: ./sandbox-bundles)

---include-envInclude environment/context snapshot in bundlebooleanfalse
+--include-envInclude environment/context snapshot in bundletrue, false

---include-index-stateInclude current sandbox index state in bundlebooleanfalse
+--include-index-stateInclude current sandbox index state in bundletrue, false

---include-doctorInclude doctor checks snapshot in bundlebooleanfalse
+--include-doctorInclude doctor checks snapshot in bundletrue, false

---verifyVerify generated bundle against recorded metadatabooleanfalse
+--verifyVerify generated bundle against recorded metadatatrue, false

---jsonOutput as JSONbooleanfalse
+--jsonOutput as JSONtrue, false

 bmux sandbox verify-bundle